ChrisH2727/Milestone-3/README.md

 **Existing user goals:**

-1. As a user, I want to login and out of the web application securely
+2. As a user, I want to login and out of the web application securely

-2. As a user, I want to view my registration profil.
+3. As a user, I want to view my registration profile.

-3. As a user, I want to change my password, department and research group.
+4. As a user, I want to change my password, department and research group.

-4. As a user, I want to view all the sources that I have loaned so that I can determine which ones I need to return.

 5. As a user, I want to search for different types of sources that I will need for my research work in the future and view the results.

+6. As a user, I want to view all the sources that I have loaned so that I can determine which ones I need to return.

-6. As an user, I want the present activity of the source to be calculated and displayed so that I can confirm that it will be suitable for my work.
+7. As an user, I want the present activity of the source to be calculated and displayed so that I can confirm that it will be suitable for my work.

-7. As a user, I want to create a request for a sources of the required type from the inventory of available sources and have my request approved.
+8. As a user, I want to create a request for a sources of the required type from the inventory of available sources and have my request approved.

-8. As a user I want to delete my request prior to its approval if I change my mind regarding the type of source.
+9. As a user I want to delete my request prior to its approval if I change my mind regarding the type of source.

 **Admin user goals:**

+1. As an admin user I want a simple to setup procedure to permit others users to access the application.

-1. As an admin user, I want to approve user each registration request so that I can ensure that the correct Health and Safety briefing has been given.
+2. As an admin user, I want to approve user each registration request so that I can ensure that the correct Health and Safety briefing has been given.

-2. As an admin user, I want to view the registration status of all other users.
+3. As an admin user, I want to view the registration status of all other users.

-3. As an admin user, I want to update the access rights of  other users to that of admin to create deputies
+4. As an admin user, I want to update the access rights of  other users to that of admin to create deputies

-4. As an admin user, I want to suspend a user account to prevent a user from loaning more sources.
+5. As an admin user, I want to suspend a user account to prevent a user from loaning more sources.

-5. As an admin user, I want to permanently delete as user acccount, but only if the user has returned all loaned sources
+6. As an admin user, I want to permanently delete as user acccount, but only if the user has returned all loaned sources

-6. As an admin user, I want to view the technical characteristices of all sources so that users can be advised on their selection.
+7. As an admin user, I want to view the technical characteristices of all sources so that users can be advised on their selection.

-7. As an admin user, I want to view the location of all sources on inventory to satisfy a security audit.
+8. As an admin user, I want to view the location of all sources on inventory to satisfy a security audit.

-8. As an admin user, I want to create a new entry source entry with the same or different technical charateristc but with a unique serial number.
+9. As an admin user, I want to create a new entry source entry with the same or different technical charateristc but with a unique serial number.

-9. As an admin user, I want to update the technical characteristics of an existing source if there is an error either by selecting from the full inventory or by searching on the serial number.
+10. As an admin user, I want to update the technical characteristics of an existing source if there is an error either by selecting from the full inventory or by searching on the serial number.

-10. As an admin user, I want to delete a source from the inventory either by selecting from the full inventory or by searching on the serial number, but only if that source has been returned to the inventory.
+11. As an admin user, I want to delete a source from the inventory either by selecting from the full inventory or by searching on the serial number, but only if that source has been returned to the inventory.

-11. As an admin user, I want to view all the isotope types available
+12. As an admin user, I want to view all the isotope types available

-12. As an admin user I want to add isotope types and its respective half life to the list.
+13. As an admin user I want to add isotope types and its respective half life to the list.

-13. As an admin user I want to update information assocaited with an isotope.
+14. As an admin user I want to update information assocaited with an isotope.

-14. As an admin user I want to delete isotope types, but only if all sources of that isotope type are not on loan.
+15. As an admin user I want to delete isotope types, but only if all sources of that isotope type are not on loan.

-15. As an admin user, I want to view the full history of source loans so that I can spot any patterns.
+16. As an admin user, I want to view the full history of source loans so that I can spot any patterns.

-16. As an admin user, I want to view how many times a source has been loaned by isotope type so that I can dispose of sources that are not being loaned.
+17. As an admin user, I want to view how many times a source has been loaned by isotope type so that I can dispose of sources that are not being loaned.

-17. As an admin user, I want to view how user logins there have been on a given date so that I can assses how the service is being used.
+18. As an admin user, I want to view how user logins there have been on a given date so that I can assses how the service is being used.

 **Goals that would appeal to Scientists:**